gwhittemore-veracode-ORG/verademo-python-firewall/README.md

 To upgrade your Python version read [this guide](https://phoenixnap.com/kb/upgrade-python)
 - NOTE: Downloading via the Python installer is recommended.

-If your Python version is newer than the prerequisite, it is easier to use a[Python virtual environment](https://docs.python.org/3/library/venv.html) to run the project (this is already included in the dependency install below).
+If your Python version is newer than the prerequisite, it is easier to use a [Python virtual environment](https://docs.python.org/3/library/venv.html) to run the project (this is already included in the dependency install below).

 Open Windows PowerShell and clone the repository: